 What is the vulnerability?

 The security vulnerability is a simple form of lockout bypass using voltage fault injection.
 Basically, the chip has a lockout feature that prevents an unauthorized agent from reading the device memory; however, this lockout feature must read from the device memory on startup to determine whether it should enable the lockout.
-Interrupting this startup process by quickly removing voltage from the chip prevents the lockout feature from engaging, allowing the attacker to access the device memory, reading out the memory contents, writing new firmware to the device flash, and even permanently disabling the lockout feature.
+Interrupting this startup process by quickly removing voltage from the chip prevents the lockout feature from engaging, allowing the attacker to access the device memory, read out the memory contents, write new firmware to the device flash, and even permanently disable the lockout feature.

 What does bypassing this lockout allow the attacker to do?

 An attacker can read out the device memory, including the firmware in the flash memory, and also write new firmware to the device.
 This has two implications: business risk and safety risk.
 The business risk is the possibility of a third party reverse engineering the firmware to discover protected IP.
 The safety risk is the possibility of extracting encryption keys or inserting malware into the firmware that either allows eavesdropping on secured Bluetooth communications or alters the device’s behavior.

 Can Nordic patch the device to fix it?

 The lockout feature appears to be baked into the hardware, so Nordic may be able to update the hardware to eliminate the vulnerability in future devices.
 The hundreds of millions of devices already in the field can’t be patched to eliminate this vulnerability.